Federer beats Nadal to win 18th grand slam

 Story highlights

-- He entered match with 2-6 record against Nadal in slam finals

-- Federer wins his first major since Wimbledon 2012
+- First major title since Wimbledon 2012

 Melbourne, Australia (CNN)Even for the legendary Roger Federer, this was -- nearly -- unbelievable.

-After missing the second half of last season with a knee injury, the Swiss star came back in style by winning the Australian Open Sunday and turning the tables on nemesis Rafael Nadal with a gripping 6-4, 3-6, 6-1, 3-6, 6-3 victory in just over 3 1/2 hours.
+After missing the second half of last season with a knee injury, the Swiss star came back in style by winning the Australian Open Sunday and turning the tables on nemesis Rafael Nadal with a gripping 6-4 3-6 6-1 3-6 6-3 victory in just over 3 and a half hours.

-The clash marked an extraordinary comeback for the players, both of whom have battled recent injuries and are older than most of their fellow tournament opponents.
+The clash marked an extraordinary comeback for the duo, both of whom have battled recent injuries and are now older than most of their opponents.

 "I don't think either one of us believed we were going to be in the finals at the Australian Open... four, five months ago, and here we stand in the finals," Federer said.